 If we could only have one sleeping bag for backpacking and 3-season camping, it would be the Western Mountaineering MegaLite.
 The MegaLite has awesome across the board performance.
 It is one of the lightest and most compressible models in our review (and on the market) but is still roomy enough to feel comfortable when car camping or for most side and tummy sleepers to enjoy on extended outings while deep in the backcountry.
 The materials its constructed with feel the best against our skin and are among the lightest in our review.
 All these attributes combined to make it one of the most versatile models and our testers' favorite choice for most applications.

 You can buy a lighter or a more comfortable bag but not much lighter or much more spacious; and, no other model combines these two performance characteristics as well.
 The MegaLite is just a solid all-around performer.
 One of its only downsides is the price; at $450, it's one of the more expensive models in our review, but for the price, you get a bag that is made in the USA that will last two decades of or more of use with just standard care.
 While there are many great backpacking sleeping bags out there, the MegaLite is the best of the best.

 Marmot Phase 20

-When Marmot re-did their element-themed performance sleeping bag line with the new Phase series of sleeping bags, they certainly didn't hold anything back as far as quality was concerned.
-The result produced some of the highest quality and overall performing bags currently on the market.
-Both the Marmot Phase 20 and Phase 30 are top-notch bags.
-The Phase uses high-quality down fill and some of the lightest weight shell fabrics you can find in an effort to produce some of the lightest and most compressible bags (for their warmth) currently available.
-An added bonus is that the bag offers an exceptionally well-designed hood and sports some of silkiest feeling internal fabrics we've tested.
+When Marmot recently updated their sleeping bag line with the new Phase series, they certainly didn't pull any punches anywhere quality was a concern.
+This new line easily is one of the nicest sleeping bag lines currently on the market.
+Both the Marmot Phase 20 and Phase 30 (see below) are top-notch models.
+The Phase has top-quality 850+ down fill and some of the lightest weight shell fabrics you can find.
+This combination equates to one of the lightest and most compressible bags (for their warmth) currently available.
+A bonus is that the bag has an exceptionally well-designed hood and sports some of silkiest feeling internal fabrics we've tested.